-On the day of admission you may have a light breakfast, but you must not eat anything after 8am.
-You should drink normally.
+On the day of admission, we recommend you eat nothing before attending, you should continue to drink normally.

 Consent

 You will receive an appointment with your doctor which will give you the opportunity to ask questions before signing a form giving consent for the treatment.